 Hi friends!
-I hope you’re staying safe and getting the chance to play board games these days.
+I hope you’re staying safe and getting the chance to play board games these days or maybe other games such as totogacor.
 While our new reality has rendered public gaming meetups obsolete, I’ve been fortunate to continue gaming with my family and friends, thanks to the wonders of technology.

 I recently wrote about my experiences becoming a regular board game livestreamer with my family.
 We’ve livestreamed over 100 different board games this year and in this new column I’ll be sharing a few of the games I’ve enjoyed recently.
 These may be old or new games, but I’ll include at least one game that has solo rules and one game that can be played over Zoom or Skype.